ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### mergeMap

-It doesn't cancel the previous inner observable nor blocks the source sequence till the current inner observable completes. `mergeMap` will subscribe to the event inner observable without regard to its completion, so if an event came through and the previous inner observable hasn't been completed yet that's fine, `mergeMap` will subscribe to them in parallel.
+It doesn't cancel the previous subscription nor blocks the source sequence till the current inner observable completes. `mergeMap` will subscribe to the inner observable without regard to its completion, so if an event comes through and the previous inner observable hasn't been completed yet that's fine, `mergeMap` will subscribe to the inner observable.

 ```ts
 source$